 If you’re travelling on a NZ Passport a Visa is not required, however if you intend on staying longer than 32 days a visa will be required

-3 hours and 55 minutes from Auckland top Rarotonga, 6 hours and 20 minutes from Wellington to Rarotonga and 6 hours and 401 minutes from Christchurch to Rarotonga
+4 hours from Auckland top Rarotonga, 6 hours and 20 minutes from Wellington to Rarotonga and 6 hours and 40 minutes from Christchurch to Rarotonga

-From late April – October.
+From May – October.
 This time of year falls in the middle of a tropical winter, but winter is dry in Rarotonga and these months are best for sunshine and warm weather.
-You’re looking at temperatures of highs of 25°C to Lows of 19°C. There’s never a bad time to visit the tropical island paradise that is Rarotonga, embodying a warm tropical climate all year round.
+You’re looking at temperatures of highs of 23°C to Lows of 21°C. There’s never a bad time to visit the tropical island paradise that is Rarotonga, embodying a warm tropical climate all year round.

 Are you planning your next trip to the Cook Islands?
 Want to learn more about this destination?
 Or looking for ideas and inspiration for your next holiday?
 Here is where you can find our featured articles on the Cook Islands.